ianic/zig-language-extras/README.md

 other folder then the name of the current file is used as name of the binary except if that file is named main.zig then folder name of that file is used as expected binary name.

+You can modify debugger via settings: `"zig-language-extras.debugType": "type"`.
+Type refers to the specific `"type"` field that you would use in the launch.json file.

+The default debugger types for each platform are as follows:
+- "lldb" for darwin platform
+- "cppvsdbg" for win32 platform
+- "gdb" for other platforms

 ## Keybinding tip